AntoineDao/backstage-provider-kubernetes/README.md

 # Backstage Provider Kubernetes

-This is an Backstage plugin with entity providers to read Kubernetes objects as Backstage Entities.
+A Backstage plugin with entity providers to read Kubernetes objects as Backstage Entities.

 ## Getting started
 ### Installing The Plugin
 You will have to add the provider in the catalog initialization code of your backend.
 They are not installed by default, therefore you have to add a dependency on @antoinedao/backstage-provider-kubernetes to your backend package.

 ```console